11.21 STAKING AND CHECKING LOCATIONS OF STRUCTURES

 Bench marks should always be set in the inlet parapet near the centerline of a culvert and set nearly flush with the headwall.
 It shall be our practice to spread the split bottom wings of the plug before setting.
 This will help to assure it staying in place.

 Inspectors must either physically set the bench mark during parapet finishing or make arrangements to have it set.

 A. Driving Constraints

-Piles shall not be driven within 15 m (50 feet) of freshly placed concrete.
+Piles shall not be driven within 50 feet of freshly placed concrete.
 Normally piles may be driven the next day.

 Plans may specify a waiting period after berm construction is completed before driving abutment piling.
 The length of this specified waiting period may be contingent on the analysis of settlement plate readings prior to allowing abutment piling to be driven.
 The grading plans for the bridge berm construction should be reviewed to determine whether settlement plates were installed.
 Refer to Construction Manual Section 6.43 for information on settlement plates.